 Conclusion

 Making offerings as part of modern spiritual practice is anything but a relic.
 Same as thousands of years ago, offerings are means to strengthen the connection with spirit allies, in this case, fairies.
-The act of inviting them to partake of that which we want to share adds yet another layer to the personal connection and bridges the gap between our world and the Other.
-It is a way to show gratitude and sheer joy for their presence in our life.
+The act of inviting them to partake of that which we want to share adds yet another layer to the personal connection and bridges the gap between our world and the theirs.
+It is a way to show gratitude and joy for their presence in our life.
 After all, aren’t fairies the reason for us to be on this path?

 [1] Not as often as they were in the historical past, animal sacrifices are still part of reality.
 Whether it has survived in form of the Christian custom of pig slaughtering around Christmas or lamb slaughtering for Easter, the black rooster or hen killed on Michaelmas or in Voodoo rituals, the practice of animal sacrifice is still alive.